English

 Tip 3: Make good use of associations.

-Tip 4: Learn to short positions.
+Tip 4: Learn to stay out of the market.

 Translated